denzelrenner/LIFE4136-Group1-Rotation2/README.md

 9. Number of Threads: 3
 ```

-5. This produced an NJ tree with default layout which was customised with the following
+4. This produced a neighbour joining tree with default layout which was customised with the following:

 ```
 1.Taxon names -> Font -> Arial -> Bold Italic -> 10